jeenny/eleventy/posts/Session12.md

 Control flow: the order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
 Making the program dynamic

 COMMENTS
--Often Pseudocode is written in comments within a file that may already exist on a site -Commenting is slightly different depending on what language you're coding in -So even though there's no syntax as such, you may need to know what to comment in a particular language -Used to help you in the future/ other developers to aid understanding -Though try to make code self describing
+*   Often Pseudocode is written in comments within a file that may already exist on a site
+*   Commenting is slightly different depending on what language you're coding in
+*   So even though there's no syntax as such, you may need to know what to comment in a particular language
+*   Used to help you in the future/ other developers to aid understanding
+*   Though try to make code self describing
 HOW TO COMMENT
--JS comments: /* text */ for multiple lines; // for single lines (can select text and cmd+/) -CSS comments: /* text */ for one and multiple lines -HTML <!-- text -->
+*   JS comments: /* text */ for multiple lines; // for single lines (can select text and cmd+/)
+*   CSS comments: /* text */ for one and multiple lines
+*   HTML <!-- text -->

 PSEUDOCODE
--Language agnostic
+*   Language agnostic
--A learning and reasoning tools (not actual program) -Used to help developers understand a problem and draft code solutions -Helps us concentrate on solving the problem without being bogged down by specifics e.g. syntax, standards, language, framework
+*   A learning and reasoning tools (not actual program)
+*   Used to help developers understand a problem and draft code solutions
+*   Helps us concentrate on solving the problem without being bogged down by specifics e.g. syntax, standards, language, framework
 ADVANTAGES
--Focus on the problem
+*   Focus on the problem
--Communication and discussion
+*   Communication and discussion
--Anticipate problems, issues, questions etc.
+*   Anticipate problems, issues, questions etc.
--Help break problems down
+*   Help break problems down

 HOW TO WRITE PSEUDOCODE
--Capitalise key commands i.e. (IF number >100 THEN do this) -Write one statement per line
+*   Capitalise key commands i.e. (IF number >100 THEN do this)
+*   Write one statement per line
--Use indentation and spacing
+*   Use indentation and spacing
--Be specific
+*   Be specific
--Keep it simple/ non techy - just trying to get the essence of something
+*   Keep it simple/ non techy - just trying to get the essence of something

 FIZZBUZZ
--Write program that prints 1-100 on a new line
+*   Write program that prints 1-100 on a new line
--For each multiple of 3, print FIZZ
+*   For each multiple of 3, print FIZZ
--For each multiple of 5, print BUZZ
+*   For each multiple of 5, print BUZZ
--For numbers that are multiples of both, print FIZZBUZZ
+*   For numbers that are multiples of both, print FIZZBUZZ

 <script>